-Cooper’s performance of his Ned Kelly inspired composition “Tin Symphony” was premiered at the 2000 Sydney Olympic Opening Ceremony.
-Born into a family of classical musicians Ian began playing the violin at the age of four.
-He was his mother’s first pupil.
-His live television debut was at age 5 where he performed “The Three Grenadiers” by Schumann on Channel 7 Australia, and he began competing in Eisteddfods soon after.
-Ian began his world travels at age six and wowed audiences as a child star in the U.S.A. and Canada, and in following years in Britain, Europe and Japan on their NHK TV network.
-At age 12 he performed with the Vienna Boys Choir in their hometown
+Born into a family of classical musicians Ian Cooper began learning the violin from his mother at the age of four.
+His first live television appearance was at age 5 where he performed “The Two Grenadiers” by Schumann on Channel 7 Australia, and his Sydney Opera House debut was at age 6.
+Ian soon began his world travels and wowed audiences as a child star in the U.S.A. and Canada, and later in Britain, Europe and Japan for NHK TV.
+At age 12 he performed with the Vienna Boys Choir in their hometown.

-After meeting the French violinist Stephane Grappelli Ian swung his attention towards Jazz, and his fiery approach to the Devil’s Instrument became reminiscent of the music of the Quintet of the Hot Club of France.
-Today Cooper continues to perform classical concerts as a soloist with orchestras and is equally at home playing Jazz concerts around Australia, Europe and Asia.
+After meeting the famed French violinist Stéphane Grappelli Ian swung his attention towards Jazz, and his fiery approach to the Devil’s Instrument became reminiscent of the 1930’s Quintet of the Hot Club of France.
+A result of touring and endeavouring to perform with locals wherever he travels, Ian has added Gypsy and Irish music to his exciting repertoire.
+Never forgetting his love of Classical music, Ian still continues to perform concerts as a soloist with orchestras.
+Ian has released 10 CDs, the latest being “Just Passing Through” with Australian Guitarist Tommy Emmanuel.